python/devguide/garbage_collector.rst

 When the GC starts, it has all the container objects it wants to scan on the first linked list.
 The objective is to move all the unreachable objects.
-As generally most objects turn out to be reachable, is much more efficient to move the unreachable as this involves fewer pointer updates.
+Since most objects turn out to be reachable, it is much more efficient to move the unreachable as this involves fewer pointer updates.

-Every object that supports garbage collection will have a extra reference count field initialized to the reference count (``gc_ref`` in the figures) of that object when the algorithm starts.
+Every object that supports garbage collection will have an extra reference count field initialized to the reference count (``gc_ref`` in the figures) of that object when the algorithm starts.
 This is because the algorithm needs to modify the reference count to do the computations and in this way the